The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 How?

-Watch the 2023 Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference Recordings, where you’ll hear, in plain English, from the top researchers, cardiologists, electrophysiologists, surgeons, and other specialists at the leading edge of afib.
+Purchase access to the recordings of the 2024 Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference, where you’ll hear from the top researchers, cardiologists, electrophysiologists, surgeons, and other specialists at the leading edge of afib.

-Previous conference faculty members—the experts at the leading edge of afib—share their knowledge during presentations.
-Many attendees have said these presentations are easy to understand, and that they included life-changing information.
+Our 2023 faculty members—the experts at the leading edge of afib—shared their knowledge and wisdom about managing afib.
+Many attendees said these presentations were easy to understand, and that they included life-changing information.

 “Great lineup!
 Very professional conference.
 Excellent conference, as it has been for the three years I have attended.”